orchetect/TimecodeKit/README.md

     > "01:00:00:00".toTimecode(at: ._24) // == false
 ```

-#### Compare with Timeline Context
+#### Compare using Timeline Context

 Sometimes a timeline does not have a zero start time (00:00:00:00).
-For example, many DAW software applications such as Pro Tools allows a project start time to be set to any timecode.
-Its timeline then extends for 24 hours from that timecode, wrapping around over 00:00:00:00 at some point along the timeline.
+For example, many DAW applications such as Pro Tools allow a project start time to be set to any timecode.
+Its timeline then extends for 24 hours from that timecode, wrapping over 00:00:00:00 at some point along the timeline.

-Methods to sort and test sort order of `Timecode` collections are provided.

 For example, given a 24 hour limit:

-- A timeline start of 00:00:00:00:
+- A timeline start of 00:00:00:00 @ 24fps:

-  24 hours elapses from 00:00:00:00 → 23:59:59:XX (where XX is max frame - 1)
+  24 hours elapses from 00:00:00:00 → 23:59:59:23

-- A timeline start of 20:00:00:00:
+- A timeline start of 20:00:00:00 @ 24fps:

-  24 hours elapses from 20:00:00:00 → 00:00:00:00 → 19:59:59:XX (where XX is max frame - 1)
+  24 hours elapses from 20:00:00:00 → 00:00:00:00 → 19:59:59:23

   This would mean for example, that 21:00:00:00 is < 00:00:00:00 since it is earlier in the wrapping timeline, and 18:00:00:00 is > 21:00:00:00 since it is later in the wrapping timeline.

+Methods to sort and test sort order of `Timecode` collections are provided.

 Note that passing `timelineStart` of `nil` or zero (00:00:00:00) is the same as using the standard  `<`, `==`, or  `>` operators as a sort comparator.